p-adams/weather-widget/README.md

 - **Customization**: The widget's appearance can be customized using CSS to match the style of the hosting website or application.

-## Future Features

-- **Temperature**: The temperature is displayed in degrees Fahrenheit or Celsius, depending on user preferences.

-- **Weather Icons**: The widget shows weather icons corresponding to the current weather conditions, making it visually appealing and easy to understand.

-- **Location**: Users can set their preferred location to receive weather updates for that specific area.

 ## Installation

 To integrate the Weather Widget into your website, follow these steps: